georgebyte/georgebyte.com/_posts/2017-08-12-a-tale-of-a-software-engineer-the-beginnings.md

 ---
 layout: post
 title: 'A tale of a software engineer: The beginnings'
-description: 'My journey from a curious child to a (stil curious) full-stack web engineer.'
+description: 'My journey from a curious child to a (still curious) full stack web engineer.'
 ---

 <p class="post-excerpt">
     It all started with Age of Empires II.
 Then Wordpress made me enroll in a computer science program at university where I realized I had a bunch of things to learn about software engineering.
-After 3 years of studies I gathered some real-world experience during student internships, got my first job as a web developer, failed to get another and ultimately landed a full-stack engineer position at Zemanta.
+After 3 years of studies I gathered some real-world experience during student internships, got my first job as a web developer, failed to get another and ultimately landed a full stack engineer position at Zemanta.
 I learned a bunch trough this journey and cracked the code of "How to be a *real* software engineer?".
     <br><br>
     Now, for a more poetic version of the above excerpt just keep reading ...
 </p>